Annapurna Circuit Trek 14 Days

 Price Includes

-• Arrival and Departure transfer by private tourist vehicle.
+• Airport arrival and departure transfers by private tourist vehicle.

-• Standard hotel accommodation in Kathmandu and Pokhara on a twin share bed-and-breakfast basis as per the itinerary.
+• Standard hotel accommodation in Kathmandu and Pokhara on a twin-sharing, bed-and-breakfast basis, as outlined in the itinerary.

-• Best available twin sharing guesthouse accommodation during the trek
+• Best available twin-sharing guesthouse accommodation during the trek.

-• Welcome and farewell dinner.
+• Welcome and farewell dinners.

-• Government licensed; English speaking guide trained in wilderness first aid
+• Government-licensed, English-speaking trekking guide trained in wilderness first aid.

-• Porters to carry your luggage during the trek (1 porter for 2 trekkers)
+• Porters to carry your luggage during the trek (1 porter for every 2 trekkers).

-• Down jacket and sleeping bag (to be returned after trip completion).
+• Down jacket and sleeping bag for use during the trek (to be returned after the trip).

-• Annapurna Conservation Park permits and TIMS permit for trekking.
+• Annapurna Conservation Area Permit (ACAP) and TIMS card.

-• Complimentary Adventure Club Trek T-shirt, and trekking map
+• Complimentary Adventure Club Trek T-shirt and trekking map.

-• Duffel bag for trekking
+• Duffel bag for use during the trek.

 Price Excludes

-• Nepal visa (15 Days – 30 USD, 30 Days – 50 USD and 90 Days – 125 USD)
+• Nepal visa (15 Days – 30 USD, 30 Days – 50 USD, and 90 Days – 125 USD)

 • Lunch and evening meals in Kathmandu and Pokhara.